Skip to main content

 What to do if someone is using your identity for employment

 Let's go back to the beginning—imagine you're looking down at that W-2 tax form wondering what you could have done differently to protect your information from being stolen.
-While you can't change the past, you can mitigate the damage by acting quickly and transparently.
-Pause, take a deep breath and take the appropriate measures below.
+While you can't change the past, you can try to mitigate the damage by acting quickly and transparently.
+Pause, take a deep breath and take the appropriate measures such as the ones below.

 Correct the errors